The Birmingham Buddhist Centre runs on generosity.

 Generosity is a virtue that is highly regarded in Buddhism and we hope that this quality is brought to the fore at the Birmingham Buddhist Centre.
 In particular we hope that, if attending one of our free events, you will feel able to contribute appropriately to our running costs.
 Donations may be made by cash, cheque or card.
 You may also Gift Aid your donation if you are a UK taxpayer (subject to few conditions which we describe on the Gift Aid form).

-If you would like to donate by card, please click here where you can also Gift Aid your one-off or regular donation.
+If you would like to make a donation now by card, please click here where you can also Gift Aid your one-off or regular donation.

 If you shop online you can also support the Birmingham Buddhist Centre at no additional cost to yourself by signing up to

 If you would like to include the Birmingham Buddhist Centre in your will, click here or please ask the Buddhist Centre office for a copy of our leaflet on leaving a legacy.